marclevetin/tic-tac-toe/notes/script.md

 ## Components
 ### Virtual DOM and Lifecycle
 Every component goes through a lifecycle.
 Like any JS framework, there are a ton of lifecycle methods.
-The important ones for today are `render` and `componentDidMount`
+The important ones for today are `render` and `componentDidMount`.
+The other one that is probably important is `componentWillUnmount`.

 Learn more here: http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/